 Content Covered Here

-Why We Love This Snack Charcuterie Board
+Why We Love This Easy Charcuterie Board Ideas

-- Delicious Flavors for Everyone.
 The savory, zesty flavors of Bridgford Meats Snacks pair perfectly with the fresh, herby aroma of garlic rosemary breadsticks.
 Add some cheese, crackers, and seasonal fruits, and you’ve got a variety of flavors and textures to please your guests.

 Ingredient Notes and Substitutions

-- Bridgford Garlic & Herb Breadsticks
+- Bridgford garlic & herb breadsticks

-- Bridgford Pepperoni
+- Bridgford pepperoni

 - Bridgford Italian salami

-- Bridgford Summer Sausage
+- Bridgford summer sausage

-- Dubliner Cheese – or an aged, coastal type cheddar cheese for a tangy, salty flavor.
+- Dubliner cheese: or an aged, coastal type cheddar cheese for a tangy, salty flavor.
 Other firm cheeses or hard cheeses like asiago can be used, as well.

-- White Stilton with Cranberries – this is ideal for a holiday themed board, but use any type of soft cheese like brie, goat cheese, or another type of blue cheese or gorgonzola.
+- White stilton with cranberries: this is ideal for a holiday themed board, but use any type of soft cheese like brie, goat cheese, or another type of blue cheese or gorgonzola.

-- Baby Swiss – or regular Swiss cheese.
+- Baby Swiss: or regular Swiss cheese.
 The holes gives a visually appealing look to your board!
 Substitute it with a smoked aged gouda or gruyere cheese.

-- cherry tomatoes – I like how they bring a pop of red to the board, but you can substitute any small veggie in their place.
+- Cherry tomatoes: I like how they bring a pop of red to the board, but you can substitute any small veggie in their place.
 Another great substitute is green olives.

-- red grapes or green grapes – these add a pop of sweet, dimension and texture to the board.
+- Red grapes or green grapes: these add a pop of sweet, dimension and texture to the board.

-- Marcona almonds with rosemary – the ultimate nut for a holiday themed board.
+- Marcona almonds with rosemary: the ultimate nut for a holiday themed board.
 Use mixed nuts, smoked almonds, or even pistachios in their place.
 For a nut-free board, substitute with tiny pickles or cucumbers, raisins, dried cherries, dried apricots, dried cranberries, or fresh berries like strawberries, blueberries, and raspberries.

-- fresh rosemary – use this to bring a pop of green and texture to garnish the board.
+- Fresh rosemary: use this to bring a pop of green and texture to garnish the board.

 Where to Buy Bridgford Products